Don’t Stop Being Yourself to Make Someone Like You

 Don't be afraid to show the real you.
 Whoever falls in love with you must fall in love with your true self, not the mask you've put on to grab this person's attention.

 Don’t lose your identity and don’t let yourself down.
-Don’t stop being you to get someone else to like you.
+Don’t stop being yourself, just to get someone else to like you.
 If you do, you’ll inevitably be sabotaging yourself.

 When we meet a person and want to get to know them better, we want to make a good impression.
 This, at times, leads us to act unnaturally.